-1. Carefully review the module objectives to help you focus on the information that will be covered on the exams.

-2. Concentrate on the reading assignments, and any additional resources provided.
-This review should include a detailed examination of any illustrative problems and examples/applications.
+- 1. Carefully review the module objectives to help you focus on the information that will be covered on the exams. - 2.
+Concentrate on the reading assignments, and any additional resources provided.
+This review should include a detailed examination of any illustrative problems and examples.

 Power Point Presentations (PPP) are supplementary materials.
-Reviewing them (without reading your textbook) is not good enough to learn and prepare for the module assignments.
-Reading your textbook and concentrating on the graphs and the examples/applications in the chapters are essential while studying ECON 2035.
+Reviewing them (without reading your textbook) is not good enough to learn and prepare the module assignments.
+Reading your textbook and concentrating on the graphs and examples in the chapters are essential while studying ECON 2000.

-3. Put yourself on a definite schedule.
-Set aside a certain block of hours per day or week for this course and work in a place where distractions are minimal.

-4. Try to submit one assignment each week or at least every two weeks.
-Delays in submitting assignments usually result in lagging interest and the inability to complete the course.

-5. Regardless of how you complete your graded assignments, keep in mind that module completion should not be your sole preparation for your exams.
-As with any college course, you should study for your exams by reading your textbook, going over the examples/applications in your textbook in addition to reviewing your assignments.
+- 3. Put yourself on a definite schedule.
+Set aside a certain block of hours per day or week for this course and work in a place where distractions are minimal. - 4.
+Try to submit one assignment each week or at least every two weeks.
+Delays in submitting assignments usually result in lagging interest and the inability to complete the course. - 5.
+Regardless of how you complete your graded assignments, keep in mind that module completion should not be your sole preparation for your exams.
+As with any college course, you should study for your exams by reading your text book, going over the examples in your text book, and reviewing your assignments.
 Make sure that you have actually learned (understand and remember) the concepts/material before you take your midterm and final exams.